SujayVaidya/nullbrains-landing-clone/README.md

 # NullBrains - A SAAS Landing Page

-A pixel-perfect implementation of the provided NullBrains design using Vite + React + TypeScript.
+A pixel-perfect implementation NullBrains design using Vite + React + TypeScript.

 ## Deployed at - https://nullbrains-sv.netlify.app/